jfo/blag/_drafts/mandelwat.md

 <hr>

-So before I can use LiveECMAJacaScript to draw a mandlebrot set, I have to have something to draw on!
+So before I can draw a mandlebrot set, I have to have something to draw on!
 In html5 land, that thing is a `<canvas>`

 That looks like this: